AseptSoft Core Documentation

 2. Open the process and navigate to the first step (e.g., "Pre-Rinse")

-5. Continue down the line — hover over each valve in sequence, using the phase strip to quickly confirm the pattern matches the design intent
+5. Continue down the line — hover over each item in sequence, using the phase strip to quickly confirm the pattern matches the design intent

-6. Spot a valve with no state — its bullet is gray.
+6. Spot an item with no state — its bullet is gray.
 Hover over it, select "Open" from the states gallery — done

-7. For a valve group that should all be in the same configuration, hover over one, then click the equipment module configuration button to apply the configuration to all valves in the group at once
+7. For a group of items that should all be in the same configuration, hover over one, then click the Equipment Module configuration button to apply the configuration to all items in the group at once

 💊 Pharma Example: Verifying a Steam-In-Place Sequence